bioinformatics-xu/AutoBorutaRF/README.md

 # AutoBorutaRF R source code
-AutoBorutaRF is a program by using Autoencoder network and Boruta algorithm for feature selection and random forest for classification to build drug response prediction model.
+AutoBorutaRF is a project by using Autoencoder network and Boruta algorithm for feature selection and random forest for classification to build drug response prediction model.

 ## Computational procedure
 The computational procedure implemented in AutoBorutaRF is aimed to identify the genetic features responsible for drug response classification and predict the drug response.
 The procedure includes two steps: